entralliance/entr_runtime/README.md

 Changes to the warehouse may require re-running dbt.
 To do this:

-1. Open a terminal from Jupyter (File > New > Terminal) and navigate to the location where your dbt project is installed (see section "Assumed Repository Structure" section below) using `cd ~/host/entr_warehouse` and run `dbt debug` to test your connection to the Spark warehouse.
+1. Open a terminal from Jupyter (File > New > Terminal) and navigate to the location where your dbt project is installed (see section "Assumed Repository Structure" section below) using `cd ~/src/entr_warehouse` and run `dbt debug` to test your connection to the Spark warehouse.
 2. Once the connection to the warehouse is confirmed, install the dbt packages for your project using `dbt deps`
-3. Seed the example data contained in the entr_warehouse repo using `dbt seed` to instantiate them in the Spark warehouse
+3. Seed the metadata tables contained in the entr_warehouse repo using `dbt seed` to instantiate them in the Spark warehouse
+4. (Re-)register example or newly added source data files with `dbt run-operation stage_external_sources`
-4. Run `dbt run` to build all models in the Spark warehouse, which can now be consumed by any application connected to the Spark warehouse such as OpenOA
+5. Run `dbt run` to build all models in the Spark warehouse, which can now be consumed by any application connected to the Spark warehouse such as OpenOA

 ## Building the entr_runtime image